ONEARMY/community-platform/CONTRIBUTING.md

 - Open the Cypress Test Runner
   `yarn cy:open`

+We use [Cypress](https://www.cypress.io/) to carry out end-to-end testing.
+For more information about how to setup, use and add tests refer to the sections in the [Testing Setup Wiki](https://github.com/ONEARMY/community-platform/wiki/Testing-Setup).

 We use [BrowserStack](https://www.browserstack.com/) to test our platform on multiple devices and browsers.
 Note: Builds are currently tested on Chrome/Firefox.
 If your browser is not